MaastrichtU-IDS/dsri-documentation/website/docs/copy-data-between-projects.md

 tmux attach -t copy
 ```

 You can check the progress, or either verify the copying process finished without any warnings and/or errors.
-After you can close eveything by just typing `exit` in the tmux shell session and `exit` again in the OC copy pod's terminal.
+After you can close everything by just typing `exit` in the tmux shell session and `exit` again in the OC copy pod's terminal.